 These high prices, and the capacity shortage that they reflected, occurred despite all the soon-to-be retired PNW coal plants operating at maximum capacity.
+It is important to note that wind and solar generation all but disappeared during this event.
+This reinforces why we cannot solely rely on wind or solar (or any single technology for that matter) to replace legacy firm resources.
 This occurrence should serve as a wake-up call to PNW entities.